 Whitelands Bridge at the start of the Huddersfield Narrow Canal.
 The gates of Lock 1W are visible immediately behind the bridge.
 There is a separate horse tunnel alonside the canal bridge.

 A closer look at Lock 1w.
-The lock has no balance beams on its tail (downstream) gates, because the road bridge has been widened.
-The gates are operated hydraulically from the box on the left.
+At the time this photos wa taken the lock had no balance beams on its tail (downstream) gates, because the road bridge has been widened.
+The gates were operated hydraulically from the box on the left.
+These gates have now been replaced with gates with beams.

 Looking east from Lock 1W, along the narrow "Whitelands Tunnel", which was originally covered.
 Alongside the towpath are small bollards to which boats were tied while queuing for the lock, so that they would not be sucked forward as the lock filled.